Tori Spelling Shows Off Toned Abs In Sexy Black Bikini

 “But I’ve been working at it and eating and playing to live my best life and I feel like its showing.
 Back in a one piece minus the coverup or shorts finally!”
 Tori wrote in the Instagram caption.
 “Part of this transformation in progress is my husband @imdeanmcdermott makes me feel great about myself no matter what weight I’m at.
 And, I’m finally loving seeing my hard work start to pay off!
 Thanks Body!
 We Got this… #happyfathersday #bodylove.”

-But, the image came under fire after many fans accused spelling of photoshopping it to make herself appear thinner.
+But, the image came under fire after many fans accused Spelling of photoshopping it to make herself appear thinner.

 “Sorry Tori.
 I think you are great but the Photoshop is not… it so easy to see that it’s not the real you… please if you say you are not ashamed of you[r] body post a true pic,” one fan wrote.